-We have doubled the printing, scanning and photocopying allowance for its disabled students.
-Please advise students to discuss this with a Disability or Specific Learning Difficulty Adviser upon registering with the Disability Learning Support team.
+We have doubled the printing, scanning and photocopying allowance for its disabled students:

-- Details of the current assistive technology and software are on our accessibility webpage.
+- Details of the current assistive technology and software are on our Disability Learning Support page.

-- Students at the University of Westminster can download Microsoft Office for free, more details on this and other available software can be found on the resources and links webpage.
+- Students at the University of Westminster can download Microsoft Office for free, more details on this and other available software can be found on the managing your money page.

 - We do not offer in-house Assistive technology training and we do not currently offer Dictaphones loans for students.

 - Some reading materials are available in digital format, students can contact the library for further details of available digitally available texts.